-Creating B2B copywriting is a highly complex process.
+Creating effective B2B copywriting is a highly complex process.
 The writer must combine a wide array of information to achieve a very specific result.
-Hiring a freelance B2B copywriter can be risky if you’re not sure what you’re getting.
+Don’t leave your results up to chance.

-Trailblazer Writing uses a proven 6-step process.
-This lets you use best practices in copywriting and innovative thinking for optimal results.
+Trailblazer Writing uses a proven 6-step process that combines best practices in copywriting and innovative thinking for optimal results.
 Contact Derek Little to get started with a Free Consultation and custom Proposal (with no obligation).

 1. Free Consultation

 To clarify your goals and brainstorm for the best options

 Project details and turn-key options that can save you time and money.

 Discussion on everything that's needed to get started

 These email nurture messages look really good.
 Short and to the point.